H.M. Pulham, Esquire

 Genre: Fiction

 One appealing aspect of John P. Marquand’s novels is that their resolutions are not always neatly tied up.
-Marquand’s stories may conclude in such a way that leaves just a bit of uncertainty—as real life often does.
+Marquand’s stories may conclude in such a way that leaves a lingering bit of uncertainty—as real life often does.
 That’s what you get with H.M.
 Pulham, Esquire.

 Sources For This Book